Transparency was an important first step. Now we need to go further.

 - 60-Day Notice Before Price Increases (HB 2658): Require drug manufacturers to provide at least 60-day advance notice of any intent to raise prices beyond a certain threshold.

-- Advertising Price Disclosure (LC 3018): Require manufacturers to disclose the wholesale drug price in Oregon in any prescription drug advertisement.
+- Advertising Price Disclosure (HB 2961): Require manufacturers to disclose the wholesale drug price in Oregon in any prescription drug advertisement.

 - Increased Access to Generics (HB 2753 & HB 2755): Amend ORS 689.515 to require (rather than simply allow) a pharmacist to substitute a generic drug for a brand drug if the substitution will result in cost savings/no cost increase to the purchaser, while maintaining other consumer protections in statute, including a prescriber’s ability to write a “no substitution” prescription.